Most Eligible Bachelor: Soundtrack

 The music was composed by Gopi Sundar, who earlier collaborated with Bhaskar for the 2016 Tamil film Bangalore Naatkal.
-On 2 March 2020, the film's first single titled "Manasa Manasa" sung by Sid Sriram and written by Surendra Krishna was unveiled on social media platforms.
-Less than a year later, on 13 February 2021, the second song "Guche Gulabi" sung by Armaan Malik and written by Ananta Sriram and Sri Mani was released.
-On 5 April 2021, a third song "Ye Zindagi" sung by Haniya Nafisa and Gopi Sundar and written by Ramajogayya Sastry was released.
-On 15 September 2021, the fourth song "Leharaayi", written by Sri Mani and sung by Sid Sriram was released.
-On 11 October 2021, four days before the film's release, the fifth song "Chitti Adugu" was released.
-The song is written by Sirivennela Seetharama Sastry and sung by Zia Ul Haq.
+The music rights were bagged by Aditya Music.

-Original Non-film Track List
+The soundtrack consists of five original songs composed by Sundar, namely, "Manasa Manasa", "Guche Gulabi", "Ye Zindagi", "Leharaayi" and "Chitti Adugu".
+Lyrics are written by Surendra Krishna, Ananta Sriram, Sri Mani, Ramajogayya Sastry, and Sirivennela Seetharama Sastry.

 Release

 Most Eligible Bachelors release was scheduled for 2 April 2020, during Sri Rama Navami, but was delayed due to the COVID-19 pandemic.
 It was pushed back to January 2021, then to April 2021.
 In February 2021, the film's release date was announced as 19 June 2021.
 With the second wave of COVID-19 pandemic impacting India and shutting down cinemas again, the release was again delayed.
 In August 2021, the film was scheduled to be released on 8 October 2021.

 Sarigama Cinemas have acquired the film's distribution rights in the United States.